cloudfoundry/docs-cfcr/docs/installing/index.md

 ##Step 1: Prepare Your IaaS

-The procedures to deploy BOSH for Kubo and configure routing vary depending on your IaaS.
+Follow the procedures below for your IaaS.
+You must deploy BOSH for Kubo and configure routing before deploying Kubo.

 * [Preparing GCP for Kubo](gcp/)
 * [Preparing vSphere for Kubo](vsphere/)